 - Changed Scope Activities Added to the Schedule

-For each of the aforementioned analyses, Long International will prepare a narrative report along with tables/exhibits detailing the information analyzed for each review.
-In addition, we will export the schedule data into an Excel spreadsheet for our client’s review.
+For each of the aforementioned analyses, Long International will prepare a narrative report along with tables and exhibits detailing the information analyzed for each review.
+In addition, we will export the schedule data into an Excel spreadsheet for the client’s review.
 If requested, we will also meet with the client’s project management and project controls personnel to review the results of the analyses.

 Our contemporaneous and retrospective schedule delay analyses typically focus on comparing as-planned, updated, and as‑built project schedules to identify and quantify delays to a project’s critical and near-critical paths.